ak2489/hangman1/README.md

 c.
 As a first time visitor, I want to be able to run the game again easily so i can keep playing.

 ### Returning Visitor Goals
 a.
-As a returning visitor, I want to continue to be challenged.
+As a returning visitor, I want to continue to be challenged with a choice of dificulty level.

 b.
-As a returning visitor, I want there to be lots of words so I do not have a chance of having the same word twice.
+As a returning visitor, I want to keep track of my score.

 c.
-As a returning visitor, I want the experience to run exactly the same.
+As a returning visitor, I want to be able to challenege other users.

 # Design
 ![Wireframe](assets/docs/hangman_wireframe.jpg)